-Painting cabinets can be an easy way to refresh any space without breaking the bank and doing a full gut and remodel.
+Painting cabinets can be an easy way to refresh any space without breaking the bank and doing a full gut and remodel, but this comes with the opportunity to make many painting mistakes.
 There are a lot of pros and cons of painting vs. buying new cabinetry.
 We often get clients that ask us to paint their cabinetry, and if they are handy, we always advise them to DIY.
 There is a lot of prep work and labor time that goes into painting cabinetry, so if you hire out painting cabinets, sometimes it’s just as cost effective to buy brand new.
 But if you do DIY and take on the task, you will save thousands and thousands of dollars.

 1. Not taking the doors down

 This step can be easy to skip over and it’s the first step you want to do.
 It’s obviously much easier to leave the doors up and not go through the hassle of taking them down, but it’s a must.
 Not only is it easier to paint on a flat surface with less chance of paint running, but you also don’t have the hassle of painting around the hinges and hardware.